Foreign involvement in the Russo-Ukrainian war (2022–present): North Korea

-North Korea has publicately denied any support for Russia and its war against Ukraine, but on 3 October 2024, Ukraine made a missile strike in Russian-occupied Donetsk Oblast, claiming that over 20 were killed, including 6 North Korean officers.
+North Korea has publicately denied any support for Russia and its war against Ukraine, but on 3 October 2024, Ukraine made a missile strike in Russian-occupied Donetsk Oblast, claiming that over 20 were killed, including six North Korean officers with three more North Korean servicemen wounded.
 Later from 8 October, Ukraine and South Korea both claimed that North Koreans troops had been deployed to the battlefield to help with the launch missiles, and had suffered several casualties.
 A week later, a White House spokesperson said that the United States was "concerned" about reports of North Korean soldiers fighting for Russia in Ukraine.

 On 18 October, the South Korean National Intelligence Service said that North Korea was sending troops to fight with Russia in Ukraine.
 South Korean President Yoon Suk Yeol called for a security meeting and called for the international community to respond with "all available means".
 A few days later, on 23 October, United States defence secretary Lloyd Austin said that there was evidence that North Korean troops were in Russia and preparing to travel to the battlefield in Ukraine.
 By 25 October Ukraine reported that the first North Korean military units had entered the active "warzones" in Russia's Kursk Oblast.
 The North Korean soldiers were reportedly under the command of Deputy Defence Minister Yunus-bek Yevkurov.
 A Lithuanian NPO reported that the first North Korean unit that entered in warzone was almost entirely killed, with only 1 survivor.
 On 28 October The Pentagon said that the U.S. will not impose new limits on Ukraine's use of American weapons if North Korea joins Russia's war, as NATO said North Korean military units had been deployed to the Kursk region in Russia.
 The US secretary of state, Antony Blinken, said on 31 October that about 8,000 North Korean soldiers were stationed in Russia on the border with Ukraine, warning that Moscow is preparing to deploy those troops into combat “in the coming days”.

 On 4 November 2024, Ukrainian officials claimed military engagement with North Korean soldiers deployed in the Kursk region, marking the first instance of foreign military intervention since Russia's 2022 full-scale invasion.
+On 21 November 2024, anonymous western officials reported that a Ukraine missile strike on a Russian army command and communication post in the Kursk region the day before had wounded a senior North Korean general.